See Me (song)

 "See Me" is a single by Melanie Blatt written for the Robots movie.
 It peaked at #78 in the UK charts.
-The single was not released on the Robots soundtrack (making it a non-album single from Blatt), but used during the end credits of the UK release of the film.
+The single was not released on the Robots soundtrack (making it a non-album single from Blatt), but used during the end credits of the film.

 Music video

-The video of the single includes footage from Robots that intercut to scenes of Melanie, on a black background, dressed in different outfits, including a white suit with the left side of herself covered in silver diamonds, shown on the cover.
+The video of the single includes footage from Robots that intercut to scenes of Melanie, on a black background, dressed in different outfits, including a white suit with the left side of herself covered in silver diamonds, representing a cyborg.
 She can also be seen singing in a ball chair or on a bed as scenes from the movie play within the surfaces.